-3. Install OS & Reboot (HN, SN & WNs)
+3. Install OS & Reboot (HN,SN & WNs)

 Each node must be installed according to the design set out in the technical document.

-Networking can be configured during the installation process, and it is advised; it will save you time It is recommended to install all nodes using a Kickstart file; this way, all the configuration is uniform
+Networking can be configured during the installation process, and it is advised; it will save you time It is recommended to install all nodes using a Kickstart file (out of this scope); this way, all the configuration is uniform.